 God is holy and righteous; and if he didn't carry a punishment for sins, he would be allowing evil to exist without consequence.
 The result would be, essentially, to condone evil; and since God cannot do that, His justice requires that a proper punishment be incurred for each sin.

-Likewise, if God did not punish someone because that person said he was sorry and would not do it again, then is God being just?
-After all, if he did not exercise the punishment for breaking his law, he is then permitting evil to exist without proclaiming its error or dealing with its consequence.
+Likewise, if God did not punish someone because that person said that he was sorry and would not do it again, then is God being just?
+After all, if He did not exercise the punishment for breaking His law, He is then permitting evil to exist without proclaiming its error or dealing with its consequence.

 In Islam, a Muslim who commits murder and thievery can ask Allah for forgiveness and receive that forgiveness without Allah exercising any punishment whatsoever.
 There are undoubtedly situations where Muslims have committed grievous sins, have not been caught, and have later sincerely repented before their God, have asked forgiveness, and (theoretically) been forgiven.
 We ask, where is Allah's exercise of judgment upon the sin that was committed?